How to Watermark Photos for Blog, Instagram, and Online Store

 For Instagram: use your handle. “@yourname” is the standard.
 Keep it short.
 Long handles look cluttered on photos.

-How to Watermark Photos for Your Blog
+How to Watermark Photos for Blog Posts

 Opacity: 30 to 50 percent.
 High enough to read.
 Low enough not to distract from the image itself.